KidderLab/NEWT/README.md

 ---

+## 📦 Data availability

+Datasets required for training and reproducing NEWT analyses are available on Zenodo:

+> Kidder, B.L.
+NEWT datasets and preprocessing resources.
+Zenodo (2026). https://doi.org/10.5281/zenodo.19340318

+These include curated gene embeddings, processed L1000 perturbation data, and supporting resources used in this study.

+---

 ## 💡 Acknowledgments

 This work builds on publicly available gene embedding resources and prior efforts in integrating transcriptomic signatures for target prediction.